ConnorRollinMiller/React-Social-Network-App/README.md

 -  Improve style of application
 -  Make application responsive
 -  Improve app performance (Add shouldComponentUpdate in hook components)
+-  Spinner should be center of broswer window when loading

 ## Other Details